National Youth Theatre: History

-The world's first youth theatre, the National Youth Theatre was founded in 1956 by Michael Croft and Kenneth Spring.
+The world's first youth theatre, the National Youth Theatre was founded in August 1956 by Michael Croft and Kenneth Spring.
 As a member of the English Department, Croft had been responsible for producing a number of school plays at Alleyn's Boys' School.
 Following his departure, he was approached by a number of pupils from the school to continue working together on productions during school holidays.
-Their first production of Henry V created something of a stir; at the time, it was unusual for young actors to be performing Shakespeare, and this innovative venture attracted the attention of a curious public.
+Their first production of Henry V was performed at Toynbee Hall in September 1956 under sponsorship from The Daily Telegraph.
+Directed by Croft and with Spring as production manager, the play created something of a stir; at the time, it was unusual for young actors to be performing Shakespeare, and this innovative venture attracted the attention of a curious public.
 The first audiences included actors Richard Burton and Ralph Richardson, with Richardson agreeing to become the first President of what Croft called The Youth Theatre.

-The organisation evolved rapidly throughout the United Kingdom, involving young people on a national basis.
+Further productions of Shakespeare's plays followed and in 1958 the Youth Theatre took Troilus and Cressida to the Edinburgh Festival.
+The organisation evolved rapidly throughout the United Kingdom and was soon involving young people on a national basis; from 1960, the name "National Youth Theatre" began to be used.
+As the profile of the organisation grew, productions became increasingly ambitious and in the summer of 1962 the company peformed both Julius Caesar and Henry V at Sadler's Wells Theatre.
+Initial funding was provided by donations and £500 per year from King George's Jubilee Trust.
+In 1966, the company performed its first non-Shakespeare play with a production of The Devil's Disciple by George Bernard Shaw.

-Croft died in 1986 and was succeeded by Edward Wilson as Director.
+Croft died in 1986 and was succeeded by Edward Wilson as director.
 Building on Croft's vision, Wilson took the company forward into new territory, increasing its range of activities and reinforcing its approach to technical production values.
 Wilson also recognised the opportunity to extend the organisation to more disadvantaged young people, and started the first Outreach department in 1989, working initially with young offenders and gradually widening the opportunities to other socially excluded groups.
 Wilson also secured the organisation's current headquarters in north London, which now houses all of its production facilities, including rehearsal rooms, scenery and costume workshops, sound studios, photographic dark rooms, and administration offices.

 Wilson left the company in 2004.
 Sid Higgins (executive director), John Hoggarth (artistic director), and Paul Roseby (artistic director) took over.
-Since then, they have built on the legacy inherited from Croft and Wilson, and the organisation has continued to expand its opportunities to young people from a more diverse background through a wider range of theatrical projects and collaborations.
-Hoggarth stepped down in 2007 and Roseby continues as the organisation's Artistic Director.
+They built on the legacy inherited from Croft and Wilson, and the organisation has expanded its opportunities to young people from more diverse backgrounds through a wider range of theatrical projects and collaborations.
+Hoggarth stepped down in 2007 and Roseby continues as the organisation's artistic director.
 In 2010, the National Youth Theatre moved administrative offices from Holloway Road to the Woolyard on Bermondsey Street; since 2016, it has been based on Bayham Street in Camden Town.
 In January 2012, Roseby became CEO while retaining his position as artistic director.